First Philippine Republic: Philippine–American War

-When the First Philippine Republic was constituted on January 22, 1899, in Malolos, that municipality became the seat of government of the Philippine Republic, and was serving as such when hostilities erupted between U.S. and Filipino forces in the Second Battle of Manila on February 4.
-On February 4, 1899, armed conflict erupted in Manila between Philippine Republic forces and American forces occupying the city subsequent to the conclusion of the Spanish–American War.
+Hostilities erupted between US and Filipino forces in the suburbs of Manila, which until then had been the site of tensions between the Americans who controlled the capital city and the Filipinos who controlled the surrounding suburbs.
 That day President Aguinaldo issued a proclamation ordering and commanding that "peace and friendly relations with the Americans be broken and that the latter be treated as enemies, within the limits prescribed by the laws of war".
-The fighting quickly escalated into the Second Battle of Manila, with Philippine Republic forces being driven out of the city.
+The fighting quickly escalated into the Second Battle of Manila, with Philippine Republic's forces being driven out of the city.
+Caloocan would be captured on February 10 by northward-moving American forces.

-American forces pushing north from Manila after the outbreak of fighting captured Caloocan on February 10.
 On March 29, as American forces threatened Malolos, the seat of government moved to San Isidro, Nueva Ecija.
 On March 31, American forces captured Malolos, the initial seat of the Philippine Republic government, which had been gutted by fires set by withdrawing Philippine Republic forces.
 Emilio Aguinaldo and the core of the revolutionary government had by then moved to San Isidro, Nueva Ecija.
 Peace negotiations with the American Schurman Commission during a brief ceasefire in April–May 1899 failed, and San Isidro fell to American forces on May 16.
 The Philippine Republic core government had moved by then to Bamban, Tarlac, and subsequently moved to Tarlac town.
-Aguinaldo's party had already left Tarlac, the last capital of the Philippine Republic, by the time American troops occupied it on November 13.
+Aguinaldo's party had already left Tarlac, the last capital of the Philippine Republic, by the time American troops occupied it on November 13.American forces captured Calumpit, Bulacan on April 27 and, moving north, captured Apalit, Pampanga with little opposition on May 4 and San Fernando, Pampanga on May 5.
+This forced the seat of government to be shifted according to the demands of the military situation.